bluemner/hid-mapper-sample/README.md

 > Not sure about calling this a "driver" but for now it will do...

-To run use the command.
-Not it will need sudo or permissions to grab the device or you need to be in the input group needed to do grab.
+To run compile the code then run the binary file `g600-linux-driver`.
+The program will need sudo permissions to grab the device.
+You could also setup an input group that has permissions to grab a device.

 ```bash
 sudo ./g600-linux-driver configs/g600.map.yaml